sha-e-256/lego-classification-using-ml/README.md

-the image such that each image contains only one Lego piece, removing the background of the image, centering the Lego piece in the image, rotating the Lego piece in the image such that it is perpendicular to the borders of the images, and scaling the Lego piece in the image with respect to the largest available Lego piece.
+the image such that each image contains only one Lego piece, removing the background of the image, centering the Lego piece in the image, rotating the Lego piece in the image such that it is perpendicular to the borders of the image, and scaling the Lego piece in the image with respect to the largest available Lego piece.

 ## square training images: square-cad-training-images & square-real-training-images